24mins: Ramage made an awful clearance

 89mins: After

-one of our attacks broke down, Charlton counter-attacked at pace and Dennis Rommedahl was able to find
+our forward foray broke down, Charlton counter-attacked at pace and Dennis Rommedahl was able to find

 Jay Bothroyd at the near post to head

-home with his first touch after coming on as substitute near the end.
+home - his first touch after coming on as substitute.

 1-3